Ajay Devgn: Resurgence (2010–2019)

 In 2016, Devgn was seen in his own production, Shivaay, which released around Diwali 2016.
 Shivaay is an action drama movie.
 Shivaay opened to mixed reviews and grossed more than ₹146 crore.
 In 2017, Devgn featured in director Milan Luthria's Baadshaho and Rohit Shetty's Golmaal Again.
 While Baadshaho flopped, the latter emerged a blockbuster collecting 100 crores in 4 days of its release and a lifetime collection of 205 crores at the Indian box office while making a hefty 310 crores at worldwide box office.

 In 2018, Devgn starred in Raj Kumar Gupta's Raid where he plays the role of an honest Indian Revenue Service officer, which released to positive critical feedback on 16 March, and was a commercial success.
 Devgn has long been working on producing Sons of Sardaar: The Battle of Saragarhi, a sequel to Son of Sardaar.
 In August 2017, Devgn stated: "We are working on the script but it won't happen for another two years because of the scale of the project."
+In 2019, he appeared in two back-to-back comedies, Total Dhamaal and De De Pyaar De, which were released in a gap of 84 days.
+Commercially, both the films proved to be successful ventures at the box office and ended the decade on a high note for Devgn.

+Commercial peak (2020–present)

-He starred in De De Pyaar De alongside Tabu and Rakul Preet Singh.
-In early 2020, Devgn portrayed the role of 17th-century military leader Tanaji Malusare in an eponymously titled film, Tanhaji; directed by Om Raut.
-The film was released on 10 January 2020 and went on to win three National Film Awards, including the Best Popular Film Providing Wholesome Entertainment and Best Actor, both for Devgn, in addition to his eighth nomination for the Filmfare Award for Best Actor Tanhaji earned Rs 3.67 billion ($49 million) worldwide, making it the highest-grossing Bollywood film of 2020.
-Moreover, it marks Ajay Devgn's 100th film as an actor.
+In 2020, Devgn portrayed the role of 17th-century military leader Tanaji Malusare in an eponymously titled film, Tanhaji; directed by Om Raut.
+The film was released on 10 January 2020 and went on to win three National Film Awards, including the Best Popular Film Providing Wholesome Entertainment and Best Actor, both for Devgn, in addition to his eighth nomination for the Filmfare Award for Best Actor Tanhaji earned ₹367.65 crore worldwide, making it the highest-grossing Indian film of 2020.
+Moreover, it marked Ajay Devgn's 100th film as an actor.

-In 2021, he starred alongside Sanjay Dutt, Sharad Kelkar, Nora Fatehi and Sonakshi Sinha in a historical film based on the Indo-Pakistani war of 1971, Bhuj: The Pride of India, it was a critical failure.
+In 2021, he starred alongside Sanjay Dutt, Sharad Kelkar, Nora Fatehi and Sonakshi Sinha in a historical film based on the Indo-Pakistani war of 1971, Bhuj: The Pride of India.
 He had a cameo in Rohit Shetty's Sooryavanshi, reprising his role as DCP Bajirao Singham from the Singham film series, now expanded into Rohit Shetty's Cop Universe.

 Ajay Devgn and Rakul Preet Singh at the second trailer launch of Runway 34 in Delhi.